speechbrain/benchmarks/benchmarks/MOABB/README.md

    These commands will install the necessary dependencies for the benchmark, including both the base requirements and the additional requirements.

+**⚠️ Note**: We tested the toolkit with Python 3.10.
+While it also works with Python 3.11, some users have reported issues, particularly related to GPy.
+You can find more information about this in [issue](https://github.com/speechbrain/benchmarks/issues/21).

 **Notes on MOABB and MNE:**

 The benchmark results presented here were generated using MOABB version 0.4.6.